programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 ## Linking multiple SPARQL endpoints

-**2016-09-12: Unfortunately, Europeana has suspended their SPARQL endpoint until further notice, so the links in the following section are no longer operative.**
+**2016-09-12: Unfortunately, Europeana has suspended their SPARQL endpoint until further notice, so the links in the following section are no longer operative.
+The text below will be retained as-is for reference purposes, and will be updated if and when Europeana renews their endpoint.**

 Up until now, we have constructed queries that look for patterns in one dataset alone.
 In the ideal world envisioned by Linked Open Data advocates, multiple